Steel, wood, brass and copper wire

 Gift of Mr. and Mrs. John L. Severance 1916.1620

-Although the axe was favored in England, for centuries swords were used throughout Central Europe for beheadings.
+Execution by decapitation was generally reserved for the nobility during the Middle Ages and Renaissance.
+Although the axe was favored in England, for centuries swords were used throughout Central Europe.
 The blades were often etched with moralizing inscriptions and designs representing Justice (as here), the gallows, the rack, or the Crucifixion.
-By the early 1700s swords were no longer used in Europe for executions, but they still functioned as symbols of power.
-This sword was probably ceremonial.
+By the early 1700s swords were no longer primarily used in Europe for executions, but they still functioned as symbols of power.
+This sword was probably ceremonial for a formal procedure or procession.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.